 China’s total advertising traffic consisted of 30% invalid traffic in 2018.
-Similarly, in Q3 2018, US had fourth-highest ad fraud rate where at least 17% ads were visited by non-human traffic.
+Similarly, in Q3 2018, US had a fourth-highest ad fraud rate where at least 17% of ads were visited by non-human traffic.
 Needless to point out now that invalid traffic is a world-wide problem.
 All publishers, including you, are receiving some amount of invalid traffic and clicks on their websites, regardless of your size and your niche.

 The truth is that nobody can entirely eliminate this invalid traffic.
 As a website owner, you still need some bots (like search engine bots) to crawl your website.
 However, you can certainly work on preventing the bad ones from giving out fake clicks and impressions.

 Invalid traffic includes any clicks or impressions that may artificially inflate an advertiser’s costs or a publisher’s earnings.

 This can be done by mistake or deliberately with the intention of fraud.
 In both cases, these clicks and impressions have no actual value.
 From the perspective of the advertisers, such traffic doesn’t end up becoming good leads (ultimately resulting in revenue), hence, makes the impressions and clicks worthless.

 - Publishers providing impressions and clicks on ads served own websites.

 - Publishers taking help of automated tools (click bot, bot farm, and software) to create fake traffic

 - Fraudsters using bot traffic to spam the web pages and stealing user’s data.